awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/kinesis-firehose-component.md

 # Kinesis Data Firehose<a name="kinesis-firehose-component"></a>

-The Kinesis Data Firehose component \(`aws.greengrass.KinesisFirehose`\) publishes data through Amazon Kinesis Data Firehose delivery streams to destinations, such as Amazon S3, Amazon Redshift, and Amazon Elasticsearch Service\.
+The Kinesis Data Firehose component \(`aws.greengrass.KinesisFirehose`\) publishes data through Amazon Kinesis Data Firehose delivery streams to destinations, such as Amazon S3, Amazon Redshift, and Amazon OpenSearch Service\.
 For more information, see [What is Amazon Kinesis Data Firehose?](https://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html) in the *Amazon Kinesis Data Firehose Developer Guide*\.

 To publish to a Kinesis delivery stream with this component, publish a message to a topic where this component subscribes\.
 By default, this component subscribes to the `kinesisfirehose/message` and `kinesisfirehose/message/binary/#` [local publish/subscribe](ipc-publish-subscribe.md) topics\.
 You can specify other topics, including AWS IoT Core MQTT topics, when you deploy this component\.